soshishimada/DecafDatasetScript/README.md

     ├── test
     └── train
     ```
-2) For the online visualization of the dataset, run:
+2) For the online visualization of the dataset, run the following command.
+Note that the path to the DecafDataset needs to be specified by --dataset_path option.
+E.g., Provide "--dataset_path ../DecafDataset" if your DecafDataset folder is located under the same folder as "DecafDatasetScript" folder.:
     ```bash
     python src/visualizer.py --dataset_path /PATH/TO/DATASET --vis_con 0 --vis3d 1 --vis2d 1 --show_every 5
     ```